 While there are many ways to consume cocaine, most users snort the drug in powder form.
 Doing this consistently can cause damage to the nasal cavity, and often leads to a runny nose.

 Many cocaine users seem to constantly have a cold or the sniffles.
-They may complain of having a cold or allergies to cover up this symptoms.
+They may complain of having a cold or allergies to cover up this symptom.
 Heavy cocaine use can lead to nosebleeds as well.

 Bloodshot or Watery Eyes